Our Building is Open!

 Loaves and Fishes will serve meals out of PHC’s building each weekday from 5:00 – 6:00 pm.
 This partnership will expand both agencies’ impact in the Phillips neighborhood and will meet more community needs.
 PHC has wanted to get more use out of our building on behalf of our neighbors, and now that goal is becoming a reality.

-Peace House Community (PHC) is open from 11 am to 2 pm on weekdays to allow access to our bathrooms and hygiene supplies, and to serve lunch from 11 am to 1 pm.
-Loaves and Fishes will also serve dinner from 5 to 6 pm on weekdays.
+As of July 1, 2021, Peace House Community (PHC) is open from 9:30 am to 2:30 pm on weekdays for normal activities and to serve lunch outdoors under a canopy from 11:30 am to 1:00 pm.
+Loaves and Fishes will also serve dinner from 5:00 to 6:00 pm on weekdays.
 We recognize that the Coronavirus has made it more important than ever that we maintain our relationships with our community members and provide hope and stability during these uncertain times.

 PHC will continue to assess how we can be most effective in bringing hope and light to the community.
 Please join us in prayer for our neighborhood, our city and our country during these times.